 Non-statutory guidance by Scottish Ministers for licensing authorities who deal with applications for licences in respect of travelling funfairs made under the Civic Government (Scotland) Act 1982.

 This guidance remains in force until such time as the Scottish Ministers remove it.

 This guidance should be read in conjunction with the sectoral guidance for the tourism and hospitality industry.

 The coronavirus outbreak has had an unprecedented impact on Scotland including all sectors of the economy.
 Those who operate funfairs including travelling funfairs were required to close down operation as a result of COVID-19.
-As steps are taken to permit funfairs to open once again, the licensing arrangements for funfairs becomes more relevant.
-In particular, for travelling funfairs a lack of certainty as to the exact date when they would be permitted to re-open means they cannot easily have planned ahead effectively in considering the need for licensing arrangements to be agreed.
+As funfairs are permitted to operate from Level 2, the licensing arrangements for funfairs becomes more relevant.

 The Scottish Government wants licensing authorities to consider sensitively, pragmatically and timeously all applications for travelling funfairs that are being made in light of the re-opening of funfairs.
 The requirements as laid out in the 1982 Act should of course be adhered to, but there is considerable flexibility within the relevant requirements in respect of how applications are handled including how quickly they are processed.